 For the only child, a time in the playpen or fenced-off area can be a great way to learn to entertain him or herself.
 For the child with a few or many siblings, this time is a valuable lesson in self-entertainment because typically a little guy can come to rely on everyone else to keep him happy.

-Confinement is good.
-I don't think our society requires enough of it from our children, which is one of the reasons we regularly see children so out of control in public.
 We must somehow equate freedom of movement with happiness, but the reality is that young children aren't happy without boundaries.
 A little one who has learned to sit still on mommy's lap for more than a few seconds can be a real joy to take to the doctor's office, on a city bus, or in a worship service.
-All children want to be delighted in, and a child who is a joy to his mommy is a happy child.